mrash/afl-cov/README.md

 `afl-cov` results quickly for current fuzzing runs on the same system.

 ## Work Flow
-The general workflow for `afl-cov` is:
+At a high level, the general workflow for `afl-cov` is:

+1) Create a spare copy of the project sources compiled with gcov profiling support.
+2) Run `afl-cov` while `afl-fuzz` is building test cases.
+3) Review the cumulative code coverage results in the final web report.

+Now, in more detail:

-1) Copy the project sources to two different directories `/path/to/project-fuzzing/` and `/path/to/project-gcov/`.
+1) Copy the project sources to two different directories `/path/to/afl-fuzz-output/` and `/path/to/project-gcov/`.
 The first will contain the project binaries compiled for AFL fuzzing, and the second will contain the project binaries compiled for gcov profiling support.
 For the `/path/to/project-gcov/` directory, compile the project with gcov profiling